 Letters are one thing.
 Phone calls are another.
 The best thing to do is not pick up on those calls, but sometimes that’s unavoidable.
-Taking phone calls from strange numbers is part of my day job, so sometimes I do pick up on them.
+Sometimes I get phone calls from strange numbers as part of my day job, so sometimes I do pick up on them.

 Since I’m both a homeowner and I moonlight as a landlord, I get quite a few of these calls.
 I get calls both about the house I live in and the properties we rent out.
 Regardless, they’re just hoping to find someone with some property they want out from under, so they call me.
 Sometimes I get calls about property I don’t even own, which is kind of hilarious.
 If you’re looking for the owner of a condo in Florida and happen to be reading this, that’s a different guy.

 Some of these people are pretty incessant.
 I’ve had some call me a day or two after I talked to them and said no. I’ve also noticed many of them start out with, “I know this is out of the blue, but I’m looking to buy your property at…”

 Actually no, it’s not out of the blue, I get calls like that almost every day and you’re all reading from the same stupid script…

 Blocking unsolicited calls to buy property on a cell phone

 The apps I use to block robocalls won’t do much to stop these guys, because they aren’t calling in a high enough volume to get on most of the robocaller lists.
 So I pull up the call in my call history and select the block caller option.
 Unfortunately on some phones this sends them to voicemail, instead of rejecting the call.
 So you may still have to deal with the message.
 But that’s better than getting interrupted.
 And maybe your phone is different from mine.

 Blocking unsolicited calls to buy property on a landline